 Interested in serving?

-The GCRTA Board of Trustees will select and appoint seven (7) COC members that represent the diversity of GCRTA's customer base and who will serve objectively and without bias for three (3) years.
+Applications accepted on a continuous basis.
+The GCRTA Board of Trustees select and appoint seven (7) COC members that represent the diversity of GCRTA’s customer base, and who will serve objectively and without bias.
 Click here to review the requirements for service and apply to serve on the COC.

 In its efforts to provide greater transparency and community input within the modern policing environment, the Greater Cleveland Regional Transit Authority (GCRTA) is seeking interested applicants to serve on its Civilian Oversight Committee (COC).
 This is a voluntary and proactive effort that seeks to give voice to the community and enhance accountability through an independent review and investigation of public complaints of alleged misconduct regarding its Transit Police Department (TP).

 Oversight of law enforcement has grown significantly in the last few years; this is challenging and essential work.
 GCRTA is committed to civilian oversight and working with stakeholders to develop a structure that works best for the people of Cuyahoga County.
 The COC is an independent civilian group consisting of private citizens.

 COC members are strong, effective community change agents that provide meaningful oversight that is:

 The purpose of the COC is to review public* complaints filed against GCRTA TP employees.
 The COC shall have the power to receive, investigate, and make recommendations for the resolution of complaints by members of the public for the following types of allegations: